Neon Genesis Evangelion: Japan

 The Japanese-only, nine-volume "Renewal of Evangelion" DVDs were released on June 25, 2003, with improved acoustic effects, remixed dialogue and a remastered soundtrack for 5.1 stereo sound.
-The first eight volumes covered the original twenty-six episodes, including two versions of episodes from the twenty-first to the twenty-fourth: the extended video version that was available in previous releases, and a reconstruction of the shorter broadcast version, which was made available for the first time since the Genesis 0:X LaserDisc and also was not censored like in the original broadcast.
-The ninth volume contained Death(true)², while the tenth included End of Evangelion (omitting Rebirth).
+The first eight volumes covered the original twenty-six episodes, including two versions of episodes from the twenty-first to the twenty-fourth: the extended video version that was available in previous releases, and a reconstruction of the shorter broadcast version, which was made available for the first time since the Genesis 0:X LaserDisc.
+The ninth volume contained Death (True)², while the tenth included End of Evangelion (omitting Rebirth).
 The Renewal Project release formed the basis for the Western "Platinum Edition".
 On December 1, 2014, Studio Khara announced a Blu-ray boxset containing a new HD-remastering of the television series, the video versions of the episodes from the twenty-first to the twenty-fourth, as well as the two movies, both as Revival of Evangelion, the director's cut, which was available in the Renewal DVDs, and as their original theatrical versions Death and Rebirth and The End of Evangelion.
 Another DVD set, titled Archives of Evangelion, was announced.
 It contains the original unaltered broadcast version of the television series as well as the broadcast version of Death (True) & Rebirth that aired on January 2, 1998.
 Both sets were released on August 26, 2015, to commemorate the twentieth anniversary of the TV series.
 Following the bankruptcy and closure of Gainax between May and June 2024, Anno's current animation company, Studio Khara, officially gained the full copyright of the Evangelion franchise.